Genesis II (space habitat)

+On September 2, 2025 the orbit decayed and the spacecraft re-entered the atmosphere.

 Spacecraft history

 Similar to the process endured by Bigelow for Genesis I, transporting Genesis II to Russia for launch was the end result of nearly a year of regulatory processes due to restrictions imposed by International Traffic in Arms Regulations (ITAR) and other procedures, both in the United States and abroad.
 After leaving North Las Vegas, Nevada in the United States, the spacecraft made a stopover in Luxembourg before being flown on an Antonov An-124 to Orsk, Russia, and transported over ground to the Dombarovskiy base.
 Genesis II made its final move into the Assembly, Integration and Test Building on 29 March 2007.
 Originally slated for a 6 August 2006 launch, ISC Kosmotras delayed the launch to 30 January 2007, due to the failure of a Dnepr rocket in July 2006.
 The launch was delayed an additional four times (1 April 2007, 19 April 2007, 26 April 2007, and 23 May 2007) due to technical and scheduling reasons before its eventual launch on 28 June 2007 at 15:02:20 UTC.

 As with Genesis I, it was launched aboard an ISC Kosmotras Dnepr rocket from Dombarovsky Air Base near Yasny, Orenburg Oblast, Russia.
 It successfully reached orbit after separation from the rocket at 15:16 UTC.
 Due to the mechanics of its orbit, first contact with the craft was established once it passed over SpaceQuest, Ltd.'s Fairfax, Virginia receiving station at 22:20 UTC, confirming that it was functioning nominally with power and air pressure at expected levels.
 Externally, Genesis II is identical in size to Genesis I; as such, it is a one-third scale of the full-size BA 330 model, with on-orbit measurements of 4.40 m in length and 2.54 m in diameter, with an interior habitable volume of 11.50 m3.
 As part of its inflatable design, Genesis II launched with a diameter of 1.60 m, expanding to its full size after entering orbit.
 Within two days of launch, attitude control systems had damped all rotation and oriented antennae toward Earth.